Frequently Asked Questions

 About Ingla Students (Inglans)

-Ingla has the potential of having about 120 students at the school during any school day, as well as students online who are around the world!
+Ingla has the potential of having about 120 students at the school during any school day, as well as many more students online who are around the world!

-Ingla is a young school, so there is availability for new students to join our comfortable learning environment.
+Ingla has continuous enrolment, so there is always availability for new students to join our vibrant learning environment.

 Most of our students are between 20 to 35 years old, although we have taught students over the age of 70 before!

 We have students at school and online of almost every nationality.
 Many of the students are Spanish, Italian, French, Turkish, Bulgarian, Hungarian, Polish and Brazilian but we also have students from China, Russia, Japan, Germany, Mexico, Ecuador and many other places!

 If you want to study at our London school, you can apply for a Short Term Study Visa and study with us for up to 11 months.
 Check our Student Visa page for the latest information.

 Of course, you do not need any visas or travel documentation if you are studying online from the comfort of your own home.